 How to setup Astra Packet Processor for Cloud Mirroring

-Astra Packet Processor for Cloud Mirroring is deployed to capture mirrored network traffic and export it as OpenTelemetry traces to the Astra Traffic Collector (ATC).
-This document covers both setup (via Ansible or Docker Compose) and troubleshooting steps.
+Astra Packet Processor captures mirrored network traffic from GCP Packet Mirroring or AWS Traffic Mirroring and exports it as OpenTelemetry traces to the Astra Traffic Collector (ATC).
+It can be deployed using Ansible playbooks or manually via Docker Compose.

 image.png